 Or is it that he’s trying to broaden my experiences?
 Trying to get me used to the way Caldera’s inhabitants fight so that I won’t be taken by surprise again?
 That would make sense, I suppose.
 Phineas woke up right after the battle in Dorn, where I suffered some rather severe injuries.
 He must be worried that I’ll die – which would lead to his own death, as well.

-Well, I’ve had this thought in the past, too, and I’m not adverse to the idea of fighting some interesting new opponents.
+Well, I’ve had this thought in the past, too, and I’m not averse to the idea of fighting some interesting new opponents.
 But in the end, I have no desire to adopt these techniques of Caldera’s inhabitants.
 My ice magic isn’t perfect, but it’s enough for my purposes.
 And my body is the best weapon I could ever wish for, so I don’t need artifacts.
 I don’t even need to really train or anything like that.
 When it comes down to it, if I want strength, I just need to bury myself under a mountain and sleep for a few thousand years.
 By that point, the adamantine on my limbs will have grown to cover me entirely, and I’ll be like Sanae – indestructible.

 I do have some interest in the ways humans and majin use formations, I suppose, but not for battle or survival.
 Formations are more like a toy to distract and entertain myself.
 Some of them can be quite useful in day-to-day life, maybe, but day-to-day life isn’t any of my concern, right now.
 Maybe when I’ll have found Nerys.